jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.1.6 SetNodataValue
+#### 7.1.7 SetNodataValue

-Assign a specified value in an input image to the NoData value.
+Assign a specified value in an input image to the NoData value..

 *Parameters*: